NVIDIA/TensorRT/plugin/cropAndResizePlugin/README.md

 ## Description

-> NOTE: The `IPluginV2Ext` version of this plugin is deprecated since TensorRT 9.0. `IPluginV2DynamicExt`-based `CropAndResizeDynamic` is recommended instead.
+> NOTE: The `IPluginV2Ext` and `IPluginV2DynamicExt` versions of this plugin are deprecated since TensorRT 9.0 and 10.11 respectively.
+The `IPluginV3`-based `CropAndResizeDynamic` (version: 2) is recommended instead.
+See [Plugin versions](#plugin-versions) for more details.

 The `cropAndResizePlugin` performs object detection for the Faster R-CNN model.
 This plugin is included in TensorRT.

 `cropAndResizePlugin` implements the TensorFlow style of ROIPooling(a.k.a.
 CropAndResize).
 It crops multiple region of interests(ROIs) from the input image with given ROI coordinates and then (bilinearly) resizes the cropped patches to a target spatial(width and height) size.

 Note this implementation is different from the original Caffe implement of ROIPooling.
 Also, this implementation doesn't fuse the ROIPooling layer and the Proposal layer into a single layer as the `nvFasterRCNN` plugin does.

 This plugin is optimized for the above steps and it allows you to do Faster R-CNN inference in TensorRT.

 ### Structure